codeunion/linkedout-example/README.md

 │   │   ├── main.css # our custom CSS
 │   │   └── normalize.css # a commonly used CSS library to aid in cross-browser compatibility
 │   └── js # folder to hold JavaScript script files
+│       └── jobs.js # script to manage behavior relating to job resources
-│       └── main.js # our main JavaScript script file, all the JS stuff goes here └── views # a folder to hold the HTML templates for our pages
+│       └── skills.js # script to manage behavior relating to skills resources
+└── views # a folder to hold the HTML templates for our pages
     ├── layout.erb # this is the main template for our site ├── partials # a folder containing a bunch of partials (not listed, because there are a bunch of them)